 (b) The effective date of a renewed license is the day following the expiration date of the expired license.

 (c) The expiration date of a renewed license is the last day of the licensee's birth month in the second calendar year following the effective date of the renewed license.

-The board must mail a notice for license renewal to a licensee at least 45 days before the expiration date of the license.
-Mailing the notice by United States mail to the licensee's last known mailing address constitutes valid mailing.
+The board must send a notice for license renewal to a licensee at least 45 days before the expiration date of the license.
+The board may send the renewal notice to the licensee's last known mailing address or electronically.
 Failure to receive the renewal notice does not relieve a licensee of the obligation to renew a license and to pay the renewal fee.